 The Fifth Element

-I’m pleased to return once again to the Mythgard Movie Club!
-Join us tonight, Thursday, November 21, 2019, at 8:30pm ET for a panel discussion on The Fifth Element, a science fiction film by French director Luc Besson based on story ideas he first explored as a teenager.
+A couple of weeks ago, I was very pleased to be part of a panel discussion on The Fifth Element.
+This cult-classic science fiction film was written and directed by Luc Besson and based on story ideas he first explored as a teenager.
 Released at the Cannes Film Festival in 1997, the movie stars Bruce Willis, Milla Jovovich, and Gary Oldman, and includes memorable performances by Ian Holm, Chris Tucker, and Luke Perry.

 The Fifth Element (Le cinquième élément) is set in the 23rd Century and tells the story of an imminent threat to the Earth by an evil celestial orb that appears once every 5,000 years.
 The narrative follows the adventures of Korben Dallas (Willis) and Leeloo (Jovovich) – a.k.a. the Fifth Element – as they attempt to save the earth and stop the unnamed evil.
 Amongst the obstacles and perils in their path are alien mercenaries hired by Jean-Baptiste Emmanuel Zorg (Oldman), a weapons-maker and agent of the unnamed evil.